!

 Content

-Esophagogastroduodenoscopy (EGD) is a test that uses a thin, flexible tube with a light and camera on the end to look inside the esophagus, stomach, and duodenum.
-The test is done in order to diagnose and treat conditions such as ulcers, bleeding, blockage, and cancer.
+Esophagogastroduodenoscopy (EGD) is a procedure performed under anesthesia that uses a thin, flexible tube with a light and camera on the end to look inside the esophagus, stomach, and duodenum.
+This is done in order to diagnose and treat a number of conditions, including ulcers, bleeding, blockage, and cancer.
 EGD can also be used to take biopsies, remove polyps, and stop bleeding.

 Patients with symptoms such as abdominal pain, nausea, vomiting, difficulty swallowing, and bleeding should be evaluated for esophagogastroduodenoscopy.